fprime-community/fprime-workshop-led-blinker/docs/component-implementation-2.md

 fprime-util build
 ```

-In your `led-blinker/Components/Led` directory, open the file `Led.hpp` and add the following function signature in the `public:` scope:
+In your `led-blinker/Components/Led` directory, open the file `Led.hpp` and add the following function signature in the `PRIVATE:` scope:

 ```cpp
     //!
 Emit parameter updated EVR